 Stopping your degree programme

 If you know (or suspect) that you will not be able to meet the BSA criteria due to personal circumstances, you may ask the Board of Examiners to take this into consideration when making their decision.
 However, it is important that you report and present evidence of these circumstances to the Study Advisor as soon as possible after they appear.
+The study advisor offers relevant guidance to prevent study delay where possible and informs you about relevant regulations and procedures.

 Special circumstances include: